#1 A world of hero and villains

 #3 Amazing battles

 For me, My Hero Academia captures exactly the kind of excitement that I look for in shounen anime.
-Produced by the Studio Bones, known for other top-tier shounen adaptations like Fullmetal Alchemist and Soul Eater, and with a soundtrack provided by Yuki Hayashi (Haikyuu, Death Parade, Welcome to the Ballroom), it’s no surprise that the show has been so consistently great since even its first season.
+Produced by the Studio Bones, known for other top-tier shounen adaptations like Fullmetal Alchemist and Kekkai Sensen, and with a soundtrack provided by Yuki Hayashi (Haikyuu, Death Parade, Welcome to the Ballroom) it’s no surprise that the show has been so consistently great since even its first season.

 #4 Lovable side-characters

-It’s no wonder that Hero Academia characters are so often listed as favorites by people, because there are characters in there for everyone.
-Traditional superheroes straight from western comics, cute anime girls, comedy side-kicks, interesting LGBT characters, characters that look like traditional shounen heroes, it’s a very diverse mix and I constantly looked forward to episodes that would take some of these characters and give them the spotlight.
+It’s no wonder that Hero Academia characters are so often listed as favorites by people, because there are characters in here for just about everyone.
+Traditional superheroes straight from western comics, cute anime girls, comedy side-kicks, interesting LGBT characters, characters that look like traditional shounen heroes; it’s a very diverse mix and I constantly looked forward to episodes that would take some of these characters and give them the spotlight.

 #5 Superb dubbing

 This point remains basically unchanged from my original review.
-My Hero Academia is some of the finest dubbing we have seen in anime thus far; it’s on par, if not better, than the Japanese audio track, and to see such quality in such an accessible, popular show makes me so very happy.
+My Hero Academia is some of the finest dubbing we have seen in anime thus far.
+It’s on par, if not better, than the Japanese audio track.
+To see such quality in such an accessible, popular show makes me so very happy.